HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Background and Related Work

-One of the popular ways of independent learning is by emergent behaviours ~\cite{leibo2017multi, leibo2018malthusian, tampuu2017multiagent} wherein each agent learns its own private policy and assumes all other agents to be a part of the environment.
-This methodology disregards the underlying assumptions of single-agent reinforcement learning, particularly the Markov property.
-Although this may achieve good results ~\cite{matignon2012independent}, it may also fail due to non-stationarity ~\cite{tuyls2012multiagent, laurent2011world}.
-Self-play can be a useful concept in such cases ~\cite{silver2016mastering, tesauro1995temporal, bowling2015heads}, but it is still susceptible to failures by forgetting past knowledge ~\cite{leibo2019autocurricula, samothrakis2012coevolving, lanctot2017unified}.
+One of the popular ways to carry out independent learning is by emergent behaviours ~\cite{leibo2017multi, leibo2018malthusian, tampuu2017multiagent}, where each agent learns its own private policy and assumes all other agents to be a part of the environment.
+This method disregards the underlying assumptions of single-agent reinforcement learning, particularly the Markov property.
+Although this may achieve good results ~\cite{matignon2012independent}, it can also fail due to non-stationarity ~\cite{tuyls2012multiagent, laurent2011world}.
+Self-play can be a useful concept in such cases ~\cite{silver2016mastering, tesauro1995temporal, bowling2015heads}, but it is still susceptible to failures through the loss of past knowledge ~\cite{leibo2019autocurricula, samothrakis2012coevolving, lanctot2017unified}.
 Gupta et al. ~\cite{gupta2017cooperative} extend three SARL algorithms, Deep Q Network (DQN) ~\cite{mnih2015human}, Deep Deterministic Policy Gradient (DDPG) ~\cite{lillicrap2015continuous}, and Trust Region Policy Optimization (TRPO) ~\cite{schulman2015trust}, to cooperative multi-agent settings.